Neurology-Psychiatry Combined Residency

 - 5 years combined residency

 This route creates physicians boarded in both neurology and psychiatry, providing the broadest training.
 We are often faced with complex patients who have not read nor abide by a particular specialty’s textbook.
 Our graduates can comprehensively assess patients suffering from any neurologic or psychiatric illness with the lens and tools of both specialties.
-They are trained in psychopharmacology, psychotherapy, behavioral emergencies, and everything else that other psychiatrists learn, including diagnosis and management of mood disorders, anxiety disorders, psychotic disorders, functional neurologic disorder, etc. In addition, they learn to interpret images of the CNS (e.g., CT, MRI), become proficient in EEGs, and manage neurologic conditions including epilepsy, autoimmune disorders, dementia, movement disorders, headaches, and PNS disorders.
+They are trained in psychopharmacology, psychotherapy, behavioral emergencies, and everything else that other psychiatrists learn, including diagnosis and management of mood disorders, anxiety disorders, psychotic disorders, functional neurologic disorder, etc. In addition, they learn to interpret images of the CNS (e.g., CT, MRI), become proficient in EEGs, and manage neurologic conditions including epilepsy, autoimmune disorders, dementia, movement disorders, headaches, strokes, and other disorders.
 This training gives the most flexibility for future practice options.
 Combined graduates may occupy any clinical space and have been shown to occupy a disproportionately high amount of leadership roles, including department chairs.

 Fellowships